-In the role of Behavioral Intervention the Dean of Students or desgnee investigates reports of students who are in distress, engaging in disruptive behaviors, demonstrating disregulated thoughts or actions or exhibiting potential threats of physical harm to self or others.
+In the role of Behavioral Intervention, the Dean of Students or designee investigates reports of students who are in distress, engaging in disruptive behaviors, demonstrating dysregulated thoughts or actions, or exhibiting potential threats of physical harm to self or others.

 Behavioral Intervention encompasses a wide spectrum of student behaviors.
 These include but are not limited to the following:

-- A student’s behavior indicates acute personal distress e.g., crying in class, excessive absences, (includes written work or communications as well as online activities),
+- Acute personal distress e.g., crying in class, excessive absences, (includes written work or communications as well as online activities),

 - Aggressive verbal or physical actions,